Yoga Injuries and How to Avoid Them

 5. Neck Injury

 Putting too much pressure on the neck during Sirasana (Headstands) or Sarvangasana (Shoulder Stands) often causes undue stress on the cerebral vertebrae.
-It also leads to loss of flexibility in the neck.
+It also leads to a loss of flexibility in the neck.

 6. Elbow Injury

-Practicing Chaturanga Dandasana (Low Plank Pose) requires you to bend your elbows out and towards the sides.
+Practising Chaturanga Dandasana (Low Plank Pose) requires you to bend your elbows out and towards the sides.
 Bringing the elbows outwards and lowering them down only causes additional stress on the joints, not to forget also put more pressure on your wrists.